epklein/epklein.github.io/_posts/2022Q3/2022-08-23-coding-kata.md

 tags: [Coding]
 ---

-*[Code Kata](/coding/code-kata)* is a programming exercise that helps software developers improve their coding skills through practice and repetition.
+*[Code Kata](/coding/code-kata)* is a programming exercise that helps software developers improve their coding skills through practice.

-The term *Kata* comes from the Japanese culture, initially from martial arts.
-A *Kata* consists of a choreographed pattern of movements that are practiced, solo or in group, to achieve mastery of the movements.
+The term *Kata* comes from Japanese culture, initially from martial arts.
+A *Kata* consists of a choreographed pattern of movements that are practiced, solo or in a group, to achieve mastery of the movements.

-There are many great websites that share tons of exercices, where software developers can practice their coding skills in a variety of programming languages.
-Such as [Codewars](https://www.codewars.com/), which I’m currently using to practice.
+There are many great websites that share tons of exercises, where software developers can practice their coding skills in a variety of programming languages, such as [Codewars](https://www.codewars.com/), which I'm currently using to practice.